The Ten Backpack Essentials for Backpacking & Hiking

 10. Extra Clothes

 Bring an extra insulating layer, just in case.
-An extra set of gloves, hat, and warm socks are recommended depending on the time of year.
+Depending on the time of year, an extra set of gloves, hat, and warm socks is recommended.
 Think about what clothes you need to survive an unexpected night out in the area you are visiting.
-Bring layers that will stay warm even when wet and that will dry quickly, such as wool or synthetic materials.
+Bring layers made of wool or synthetic materials that will stay warm even when wet and dry quickly.
 Avoid cotton fabrics that are slow to dry.

 AGC Recommendations:

-Whether you're headed out on a one-day hike or a multi-day hike, carrying the ten essentials can make all the difference in what makes a successful hike.
-Becoming familiar with each item and how to use them before stepping foot on the trail will further contribute to a safe outdoor experience.
+Whether you're headed out on a one-day hike or a multi-day hike, carrying the ten essentials can make all the difference in a successful hike.
+Familiarizing yourself with each item and how to use it before stepping foot on the trail will further contribute to a safe outdoor experience.
 In addition to acquiring these essential items, know your limits and be sure to leave your itinerary with friends or relatives.

 Leave your comment